Martha Farrell

-Martha Farrell was a passionate civil society leader, renowned and respected in India and around the world for her work on women’s rights, gender equality and adult education.
+Martha Farrell was a civil society leader, renowned and respected in India and around the world for her work on women’s rights, gender equality and adult education.
 She was among 14 people killed in a terrorist attack on a guest house in Kabul, Afghanistan on 13 May 2015.
 She had been leading a gender training workshop with the Aga Khan Foundation in Kabul at the time of the attack.

 Early life and education

 Martha was born on 5 June 1959 to Iona and Noel Farrell in Delhi.
 She studied English literature at Delhi University, and did a Master of Social Work at the Delhi School of Social Work.
 She completed her PhD from Jamia Millia Islamia in 2013.

 Career

 She began her career in 1981 as a literacy worker at Ankur, an NGO working for women’s literacy and empowerment in Delhi.
 She broadened her focus into adult education, where she began her lifelong practice of participatory learning methodology.
 In 1991, she co-founded Creative Learning for Change, an NGO consisting of development professionals involved in research, training and documentation of learning materials for students, teachers and facilitators in non-formal settings.

 Martha formally joined PRIA (Society for Participatory Research in Asia) in 1996, founded by her husband, Dr. Rajesh Tandon.
 As Director of PRIA’s program on Gender Mainstreaming in Institutions, she trained thousands of grassroots women leaders and professionals from different walks of life on issues related to citizen engagement in local governance, gender mainstreaming and sexual harassment.
 From 2005 onwards, she led PRIA’s work on distance education, founding and developing PRIA International Academy, the academic wing of the organization.
 She also taught part-time at the University of Victoria and Royal Roads University in Canada.

-Martha’s crusade for gender mainstreaming in organizations began in 1998 when the Vishakha Guidelines for the prevention of sexual harassment at workplaces were formulated by the Supreme Court of India.
+Martha’s campaign for gender mainstreaming in organizations began in 1998 when the Vishakha Guidelines for the prevention of sexual harassment at workplaces were formulated by the Supreme Court of India.